GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/6-lab.md

    }
    ```

-1. Locate to `TODO: Convert the sortDescending and sortAscending functions to anonymous functions`.
+1. Locate `TODO: Convert the sortDescending and sortAscending functions to anonymous functions`.
 1. Convert the `sortDescending` and `sortAscending` functions to anonymous functions and assign them to variables of the same name.
-Add types to the parameter lists and return values for each function.

    ```typescript
    let sortDescending = (a, b) => {